bewzaalex/terraform-aws-flask/README.md

 make tf/apply
 ```

-To see what targets you have run
+To see what targets you also have

 ```shell
 make help